datapiratesciv/CME538_Project2/README.md

 ### Background
+This is repo contains course project work of Engineering Students from the University of Toronto.
+CourseCode: CME538.
+Team Name: Data Pirates.
-This is project 2 for the course CME538.
-Our team name is Data Pirates.
-Our team members are Priyadarshani Dokhale, Shuping Wang, Siddharth Singaraju and Ray Coden Mercurius.
+Team Members: Priyadarshani Dokhale, Shuping Wang, Siddharth Singaraju and Ray Coden Mercurius.

 ### Running the Code
 This project is divided into 4 seperate subtasks.
 Each subtask has its own folder, prerequisite data files, and python notebook files for running.
 For a particular subdtask folder, all you need to do to get it running is download all of the python notebook and listed data files, and run them from the same working directory.